Turn TypeScript IntoAI-Ready Context

 TypeScript

-Deep TypeScript analysis for types, interfaces, and generics
+Deep TypeScript compilation for types, interfaces, and generics

 • Type signature extraction